 At Serenity House Detox Houston, we are committed to helping our clients manage their recovery in a healthy manner.
 One of the most practical ways of doing this is helping them create a relapse prevention plan that they can rely on outside of our detox program.
 To learn how our residential treatment center can support your recovery from drugs or alcohol, please contact Serenity House Detox Houston today at 866.516.8356.

 Addiction is a chronic, incurable mental health disorder that causes you to use drugs and alcohol even if you desire to quit or experience negative consequences from using.
-Drugs and alcohol compel your brain to release excessive amounts of neurotransmitters, which causes the euphoric and powerful highs you experience during intoxication.
+Drugs and alcohol compel your brain to release excessive amounts of neurotransmitters.
+These chemicals cause the euphoric and powerful highs you experience during intoxication.

-Unfortunately, when the substance wears off, your brain is depleted of things like dopamine, GABA and serotonin, which can cause you to feel depressed or anxious.
+Unfortunately, when the substance wears off, your brain is depleted of things like dopamine, GABA, and serotonin.
+This depletion can cause you to feel depressed or anxious.
 Over time, your brain becomes dependent on drugs and alcohol to release neurotransmitters and begins craving your substance of choice.
 Your brain begins rewarding you by releasing pleasurable neurotransmitters, making recovering from addiction difficult.

 Addiction is a progressive disease, meaning that early signs of substance use can significantly differ from symptoms of addiction.

 Some signs of addiction can include:

 - Changes in appearance, such as pale skin and weight loss